Cloud-SPAN/nerc-metagenomics01-file-directories/_episodes/01-understanding-file-systems.md

 2. **Write down the absolute path** to your `cloudspan` folder.

    Find out what the absolute path is using your file manager application.
-Right click on the folder, or in any blank space inside the folder, and select *Properties*.
+Right click on the folder, or in any blank space inside the folder, and then:
+   - Windows users: select *Properties*, then look at the field called *Location*.
+   - Mac Users: select *Get info*, then look at the field called *Where*.

    The field called *Location* will tell you the absolute path for your folder.
 Once you have this written down, do not lose it!
 Now you can find your way back to the `cloudspan` folder whenever you need to, no matter where you are in your file structure.